2015 Oregon Ducks football team: California

 In their ninth game of the season, the Ducks earned bowl eligibility by defeating the California Golden Bears 44–28 at Autzen Stadium.
 The Ducks extended their 6-year win streak over California; however, the Golden Bears maintained their all-time series lead, 39–37–2.

 Stanford

 Oregon defeated the 7th ranked Stanford Cardinal 38–36 on the road in Stanford Stadium.
 Despite the win, the Cardinal maintained their lead in the all-time series, 46–32–1.

 USC

 Oregon defeated the USC Trojans 48–28 at home in their 8th win of the year.
 With the win, Oregon remained in the Pac-12 North championship race until Stanford defeated California later that day to clinch the division title.
 The Trojans maintained their lead in the overall series, 37–20–2.

-Oregon State – 119th Civil War
+Oregon State

 Oregon defeated their in-state rival, the Oregon State Beavers, 52–42 at Autzen Stadium to earn their eighth straight victory in the 119-year-old series.
 The Ducks extended their lead in the all-time series 63-46-10.